cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 ::: warning

-This method will not work for A9 devices.
+This method will not work for A9 devices at all or A10-A11 devices on 15.2+.
 If you cannot jailbreak, you must follow [this](https://gist.github.com/nyuszika7h/aac55c97f7925cddcf5ec3167f85dfe8) guide.

 :::